zhudavi2/SP2-HDM/README.txt

 Credits:
 - Fenix/memento mori for code suggestions, support, and testing help.
 - awolfska for testing help.
-- BlueS3xy`=;], IceyVVind, Illuminati, Mr Monday, p2, Paco Jiangxi Dandong, Radu, Slajavck, Tannman, The Patriot, thereversedguy, and ZDisket for suggestions and support.
+- BlueS3xy`=;], IceyVVind, Illuminati, -Jesse-, Mr Monday, p2, Paco Jiangxi Dandong, Radu, Slajavck, Tannman, The Patriot, thereversedguy, and ZDisket for suggestions and support.
 - Many more people on the HDM discussion thread and the SP2 Discussion forum.
 - Jean-René Couture and GolemLabs for releasing the SP2 SDK and supporting the SP2 community.